Kong/kongponents/docs/components/datetimepicker.md

 ## Props

-### calendarMode
+### mode

 Allowed values are: `date`, `time`, `dateTime`

 ### isRange

-Along with the `calendarMode` prop, this determines the whether the calendar allows selection of a single date or time, as opposed to a range of start and end values.
+Along with the `mode` prop, this determines the whether the calendar allows selection of a single date or time, as opposed to a range of start and end values.

 ### minDate